Welcome to the archival database

 This database allows you to access descriptions of archival materials and special collections housed at the BMUFA.
 Use the search box or browse options to get started and discover the rich collections of the archives.
 This database is based on AtoM software, which stands for Access to Memory (see more http://accesstomemory.org).

 This site is a WORK IN PROGRESS.
-It will soon become the main point of access to numerous collections of the BMUFA.
+It is meant to become the main point of access to and discovery of the numerous collections of the BMUFA.
 Descriptions of collections are added continuously.
 Many digitized and born-digital materials will be also available through this database.
 The users will be able to listen to interviews, watch video recordings, and look through the photographs and documents that are part of the Bohdan Medwidsky Ukrainian Folklore Archives.

 If you have any questions, please contact us at firstname.lastname@example.org